Dragon's teeth (mythology)

 In Greek myth, dragon's teeth (ὀδόντες (τοῦ) δράκοντος, odontes (tou) drakontos) feature prominently in the legends of the Phoenician prince Cadmus and in Jason's quest for the Golden Fleece.
-In each case, the dragons are present and breathe fire.
+In each case, the dragons are present.
 Their teeth, once planted, would grow into fully armed warriors.

 Myths

 Cadmus and the Spartoi

 Cadmus, the bringer of literacy and civilization, killed the sacred dragon that guarded the spring of Ares.
 According to the Bibliotheca, Athena gave Cadmus half of the dragon's teeth, advising him to sow them.
 When he did, fierce armed men, known as Spartoi (Ancient Greek: Σπαρτοί, literal translation: "sown [men]", from σπείρω, speírō, "to sow"), sprang up from the furrows.
 Cadmus threw a stone among them, because he feared them, and they, thinking that the stone had been thrown by one of the others, fought each other until only five of them remained — Echion (future father of Pentheus), Udaeus, Chthonius, Hyperenor and Pelorus.
 These five helped Cadmus to found the city of Thebes, but Cadmus was forced to be a slave to Ares for eight years to atone for killing the dragon.
 At the end of the year, he was given Harmonia, the daughter of Aphrodite and Ares, to be his wife.

 However, Hellanicus writes that only five Spartoi sprang up, omitting the battle between them.
 In his version, Zeus had to intervene to save Cadmus from the anger of Ares, who wished to kill him.
 Echion later married Agave, the daughter of Cadmus, and their son Pentheus succeeded Cadmus as king.
 According to one source, all the descendants of the Spartoi had a dragon-like mark in their body.
 King Creon used it to recognize his grandson Maeon, who had been raised in secret without his knowledge.